Frequently Asked Questions

 What is the Quality Rating and Improvement System National Learning Network (QRIS NLN)?

 The QRIS NLN was formed by a coalition of states and national organizations.
-Network members are united in the desire to use rating and improvement strategies to elevate the quality of care in state early care and education systems and to support and improve children’s development.
+Network colleagues are united in the desire to use rating and improvement strategies to elevate the quality of care in state early care and education systems and to support and improve children’s development.
 We provide information, learning opportunities and direct technical assistance to states that have a QRIS or that are interested in developing one.

 What does the QRIS NLN do?